Philadelphia, A Running Commentary

 --E. Digby Baltzell, Puritan Boston and Quaker Philadelphia

-| Charles Dickens |
+Charles Dickens |

 In 1842, Charles Dickens wrote a short summary of Philadelphia for the readers back home in London-

-| Mark Twain |
+Mark Twain |

-I n 1853, a very young Mark Twain made his first visit to Philadelphia.
-His comments follow: "The old State House in Chestnut Street, is an object of great interest to the stranger; and though it has often been repaired, the old model and appearance are still preserved.
+"The old State House in Chestnut Street, is an object of great interest to the stranger; and though it has often been repaired, the old model and appearance are still preserved.
 It is a substantial brick edifice, and its original cost was L5,600 ($28,000).
 In the east room of the first story the mighty Declaration of Independence was passed by Congress, July 4th, 1776.

-| Philadelphia's Independence Hall |
+Philadelphia's Independence Hall |

 "When a stranger enters this room for the first time, an unaccountable feeling of awe and reverence comes over him, and every memento of the past his eye rests upon whispers that he is treading upon sacred ground.
 Yes, everything in that old hall reminds him that he stands where mighty men have stood; he gazes around him, almost expecting to see a Franklin or an Adams rise before him.
 In this room is to be seen the old "Independence Bell", which called the people together to hear the Declaration read, and also a rude bench, on which Washington, Franklin, and Bishop White

 "It is hard to get tired of Philadelphia , for amusements are not scarce.
 We have what is called a 'free-and-easy,' at the saloons on Saturday nights.
-At a free-and easy, a chairman is appointed, who calls on any of the assembled company for a song or a recitation, and as there are plenty of singers and spouters, one may laugh himself to fits at a very small expense.
-Ole Bull, Jullien, and Sontag have flourished and gone, and left the two fat women, one weighing 764, and the other 769 pounds, to "astonish the natives."
-I stepped in to see one of these the other evening, and was disappointed.
+At a free and easy, a chairman is appointed, who calls on any of the assembled company for a song or a recitation, and as there are plenty of singers and spouters, one may laugh himself to fits at a very small expense.
+Ole Bull, Jullien and Sontag have flourished and gone, and left the two fat women, one weighing 764, and the other 769 pounds, to "astonish the natives."
+I stepped in to see one of these the other evening and was disappointed.
 She is a pretty extensive piece of meat, but not much to brag about; however, I suppose she would bring a fair price in the Cannibal Islands.
 She is a married woman!
 If I were her husband, I think I could yield with becoming fortitude to the dispensations of Providence, if He, in his infinite goodness, should see fit to take her away!
-With this human being of the elephant species, there is also a "Swiss Warbler"--bah!
+With this human being of the elephant species, there is also a "Swiss Warbler"--Bah!
 I earnestly hope he may live to see his native land for the first time."

-| Consolidation Map 1854 |
+Consolidation Map 1854 |

 Philadelphia is still referred to as a city of neighborhoods.
-Prior to 1854, most of those neighborhoods were towns, boroughs, and townships, until the Act of City County Consolidation merged them all into a countywide city.
+Prior to 1854, most of those neighborhoods were towns, boroughs, and townships, until the Act of City-County Consolidation merged them all into a countywide city.
 It was a time of tumultuous growth, with the city population growing from 120,000 to over 500,000 between the 1850 and 1860 census.
 There can be little doubt that disorderly growth was disruptive for both local loyalties and the ability of the small jurisdictions to cope with their problems, making consolidation politically much more achievable.
 A century later, there were still two hundred farms left in the county which was otherwise completely urbanized and industrialized.
-For seventy five years, Philadelphia had the only major urban Republican political machine.
+For seventy-five years, Philadelphia had the only major urban Republican political machine.
 By 1900 (and by using some carefully chosen definitions) it was possible to claim that Philadelphia was the richest city in the world, although this dizzy growth came to an abrupt end with the 1929 stock market crash, and the population of Philadelphia now shrinks every year.
-In answering the question whether consolidation with the suburbs was a good thing or a bad thing, it was clearly a good thing.
+In answering the question of whether consolidation with the suburbs was a good thing or a bad thing, it was clearly a good thing.
 But since Philadelphia is suffering from decline, it becomes legitimate to ask whether its political boundaries might now be too large.

-| Philadelphia Map 1762 |
+Philadelphia Map 1762 |

 The possible legitimacy of this suggestion is easily demonstrated by a train trip from New York to Washington.
 The borders of the city on both the north and the south are quickly noticed out the train window, as the place where prosperity ends and slums abruptly begin.
 In 1854 it was just the other way around, just as is still the case in many European cities like Paris and Madrid.
 But as the train gets closer to the station in the center of the city, it can also be noticed that the slums of the decaying city do not spread out from a rotten core.
 Center City reappears as a shining city on a hill, surrounded by a wide band of decay.
 The dynamic thrusting city once grew out to its political border, and then when population shrank, left a wide ring of abandonment.
 It had outgrown its blood supply.
 Prohibitively high gasoline taxes in Europe inhibit the American phenomenon of commuter suburbs.
 The economic advantage of cheap land overcomes the cost of building high-rise apartments upward, but there is some level of gasoline taxation which overcomes that advantage.
 Without meaning to impute duplicitous motives to anyone, it really is another legitimate question whether some current "green" environmental concerns might have some urban-suburban real estate competition mixed with concern about global warming.
 Let's skip hurriedly past that inflammatory observation, however, because the thought before us is not whether to manipulate gas taxes, but whether it might be useful to help post-industrial cities by contracting their political borders.

-Before reaching that conclusion, however, it seems worth while to clarify the post-industrial concept.
+Before reaching that conclusion, however, it seems worthwhile to clarify the post-industrial concept.
 America certainly does have a rust belt of dying cities once centered on "heavy" industry which has now largely migrated abroad to underdeveloped nations.
-But while it is true that our national balance of trade shows weakness trying to export as much as we import, it is not true at all that we manufacture less that we once did.
+But while it is true that our national balance of trade shows weakness trying to export as much as we import, it is not true at all that we manufacture less than we once did.
 Rather, manufacturing productivity has increased so substantially that we actually manufacture more goods, but we do it with less manpower and less pollution, too.
 The productivity revolution is even more advanced in agriculture, which once was the main activity of everyone, but now employs less than 2% of the working population.
 This is not a quibble or a digression; it is mentioned in order to forestall any idea that cities would resume outward physical growth if only we could manipulate tariffs or monetary exchange rates or elect more protectionist politicians to Congress.
 Projecting demographics and economics into the far future, the physical diameters of most American cities are unlikely to widen, more likely to shrink.
 If other cities repeat the Philadelphia pattern, the vacant land for easy exploitation lies in the ruined band of property within the present political boundaries of cities, or if you please, between the prosperous urban center and the prosperous suburban ring.

 Many American cities with populations of about 500,000 do need more room to grow, so let them do it just as Philadelphia did a century ago, by annexing suburbs.
 But there are other cities which have lost at least 500,000 population and thus have available low-cost low-tax land which would mostly enhance the neighborhood if existing structures were leveled to the ground.
-Curiously, both the shrunken urban core and the bumptious thriving suburbs could compete better for redeveloping this urban desert if the obstacles, mostly political and emotional, of the political boundary could be more easily modified.
+Curiously, both the shrunken urban core and the bumptious thriving suburbs could compete better for redeveloping this urban desert if the obstacles, mostly political and emotional, of the political boundary, could be more easily modified.
 But that's also just a political problem, and not necessarily an unsolvable one.

-| The Centennial Exhibition |
+The Centennial Exhibition |

 The Centennial Exhibition could easily claim to be the most transforming event that ever happened to our town.
-It represented the hundredth year of our independence, although 1887 would be the hundredth anniversary of our nation, and anyway the Declaration of Independence was just sort of a hook to hang the exhibition on.
+It represented the hundredth year of our independence, although 1887 would be the hundredth anniversary of our nation, and anyway, the Declaration of Independence was just sort of a hook to hang the exhibition on.
 Opened in the spring with a speech by the Civil War victor, Ulysses S. Grant, it was also closed in the fall with another speech by him.
-The planning, design and atmosphere of the whole thing was triumphalism -- the world will never be the same because, this country has arrived.
+The planning, design, and atmosphere of the whole thing was triumphalism -- the world will never be the same because this country has arrived.
 The exhibition introduced to an awe-struck world, the electric light bulb, the typewriter, and the telephone.
 We've won the Civil War, and this is how we won it.
 It's too bad of course that we had to tousle up the South that way, but look at how great it is going to be to participate in the Colossus of Tomorrow.

-| Corliss Steam Engine. |
+Corliss Steam Engine. |

 The civilized world competed with each other to display their things of pride in national pavilions.
-And next to them were even bigger pavilions by the States, with even more matters of pride to display.
+And next to them was even bigger pavilions by the States, with even more matters of pride to display.
 The main exhibition hall covered twenty-one acres.
 The future was here, and it was machinery.
 Machinery Hall was filled with thousands of machines of one sort or another, and wonder of wonders, they were all driven by one operator controlling a single huge engine, the Corliss Steam Engine.
 The Age of Artisans and Craftsmen was over.
 We had entered the world of Industrialism.

 It was intended that the rest of the world should take notice of America, and of course of America's bumper City.
 Less noticed was that Philadelphia woke up to the rest of the world.
 Over eight million people attended the exhibition, most of them Americans.
 A great many Philadelphians spent a whole week poring over the exhibits, and some even spent a whole month doing it.
 Just as Japan got the jolt of its life when Commodore Peary showed them just how far-out-of-it-all they were, Philadelphia got the same jolt from the European exhibitors at the Centennial.
 We were showing off, but we were learning.

-There are several million people living in Philadelphia, but of course, not all of them are real Philadelphians.
-Elizabeth Robbins Pennell, a friend and biographer of James McNeill Whistler, tells us the definition of a real Philadelphian in 1914.
+There are several million people living in Philadelphia, but of course, not all of them are real Philadelphians. >Elizabeth Robbins Pennell, a friend and biographer of James McNeill Whistler, tells us the definition of a real Philadelphian in 1914.

 "I think I have a right to call myself a Philadelphian, though I am not sure if Philadelphia is of the same opinion.
 I was born in Philadelphia, as my father was before me, but my ancestors, having had the sense to emigrate to America in time to make me as American as an American can be, were then so inconsiderate as to waste a couple of centuries in Virginia and Maryland, and my Grandfather was the first of the family to settle in a town where it is important, if you belong at all, to have belonged from the beginning.
 However, [my husband's] ancestors, with greater wisdom, became at the earliest available moment not only Philadelphians, but Philadelphia Friends, and how much more that means Philadelphians know without my telling them.
 And so, as he does belong from the beginning, and as I would have belonged had I had my choice, for I would rather be a Philadelphian than any other sort of American, I do not see why I cannot call myself one despite the blunder of my forefathers in so long calling themselves something else."